 The Work Foundation has produced a number of reports on well-being.
 The main one, which includes a number of case studies, is Health and Well-Being at Work in the UK.

-www.nhshealthandwellbeing.org/pdfs/Interim per cent20Report per cent20Appendices Literature per cent20Review.pdf
+www.nhshealthandwellbeing.org/pdfs/Interim%20 Report%20AppendicesLiterature%20Review.pdf

 TUC Education offers a variety of training programmes for union workplace representatives.
 For more information contact the Regional Education Officer for your region:

 Scotland

 Harry Cunningham